aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 If you check the `~/.dotnet/tools/` directory you should see the `dotnet-ef` binary file.

-To see the available commands run:
+To see the available entity framework commands, use the help flag with the command:

 ```bash
 dotnet ef --help